jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-registries.md

      Navigate to navigate to ```localhost:8080``` to see your project.

 ## Wrap up
-To wrap up the command kill all the running containers and clean up.
+To wrap up, kill all the running containers and clean up.
 Note the ```docker system prune``` should only be used in environments where you want to throw away old containers.

 ```
 $ docker stop $(docker ps -q)  #on windows use: FOR /f "tokens=*" %i IN ('docker ps -q') DO docker stop %i